Road Trip - North Coast of Tasmania

 Cradle Mountain

-Cradle Mountain was our last stop before returning to Launceston.
-The distance between Cradle Mountain and Launceston is about 140 kilometres.
+Cradle Mountain marked our final destination before heading back to Launceston.
+The distance from Cradle Mountain to Launceston is approximately 140 kilometres.

 Finishing point of the road trip – Launceston